plpla/DeepCCS/README.md

 ## For the impatients

-After installation, go to the DeepCCS/interface/ directory.
+After installation, go to the `DeepCCS/interface/` directory.

-    python command_line_tool.py predict -i INPUT
+    DeepCCS predict -i INPUT

 - **INPUT** is the input file with at least a “SMILES” and an “Adducts” column

-The default model and encoders files will be used.
+The default model and encoders will be used.
 See the [predict](https://github.com/plpla/DeepCCS#predict) section bellow for more options.

 ## Installation